-- 1. The CITY and the COUNTY shall do the following to notify one another of proposed actions which may affect the community, but are not subject to the notification and participation requirements contained in subsections A and B above. - a.
-The CITY or the COUNTY, whichever has jurisdiction over the proposed actions, hereinafter the originating agency, shall send by first class mail or as an attachment to electronic mail a copy of all public hearings agendas which contain the proposed actions to the other agency, hereinafter the responding agency, at the earliest opportunity, but no less than three (3) calendar days prior to the date of the scheduled public hearing.
+- 1. The CITY and the COUNTY shall do the following to notify one another of proposed actions with the potential towhich may affect the responding agency's land use or transportation system community, but are not subject to the notification and participation requirements contained in subsections A and B above. - a.
+The originating agency with CITY or the COUNTY, whichever has jurisdiction over the proposed actions, hereinafter the originating agency, shall send by first class mail or as an attachment to electronic mail a copy of all public hearings agendas which contain the proposed actions to the other agency, hereinafter the responding agency, at the earliest opportunity, but no less than three (3) calendar days prior to the date of the scheduled public hearing.
 The failure of the responding agency to receive an agenda shall not invalidate an action if a good faith attempt was made by the originating agency to notify the responding agency. - b.
-The agency receiving the public hearing agenda may respond at its discretion.
-Comments may be submitted in written form or an oral response may be made at the public hearing.
+The responding agency receiving the public hearing agenda may respond at its discretion.
+Comments may be submitted in written or electronic form or an oral response may be made at the public hearing.
 Lack of written or oral response shall be considered "no objection" to the proposal. - c.
 Comments from the responding agency shall be given consideration as a part of the public record on the proposed action.
 If, after such consideration, the originating agency acts contrary to the position of the responding agency, the responding agency may seek appeal of the action through the appropriate appeals body and procedures.